Join a Groundbreaking PTSD Research Study at Emory Healthcare Veterans Program

 Combining cutting-edge science with trusted care for our nation’s heroes.

-At the Emory Healthcare Veterans Program, we’re proud to lead the way in transforming mental health care for post-9/11 veterans and service members.
-We offer world-class, evidence-based care, and now we’re conducting a research study that could impact the future of treatment for post-traumatic stress.
+We’re proud to lead the way in research focused on improving and transforming mental health treatment.
+We offer world-class, evidence-based care, and now we’re conducting several research studies that could impact the future of treatment for post-traumatic stress.

 What are psychedelics?

-MDMA and Psilocybin are a psychoactive compound that affects mood, perception, and increases prosocial feelings.
-We are investigating use of these compounds, or placebos, in addition to therapy for treating post-traumatic stress and anxiety.
-MDMA and Psilocybin are not approved by the Food & Drug Administration (FDA) at the time of this study and have not been widely tested in humans.
+MDMA and Psilocybin are not approved by the Food & Drug Administration (FDA) at the time of this study, but can be legally taken as part of clinical research studies.
 The use of these study drugs is being administered in an experimental manner and there is no guarantee that it will benefit you or improve your condition(s).

 How does the study work?